-In our view, the problem which arises in the grab-the-dollar game is best seen as a lack of upper semi-continuity, as the stage length decreases to zero.
-However, as also pointed out in Fudenberg and Levine (1986) in a different context, some kind of lower semi-continuity holds: given any $\varepsilon' > \varepsilon > 0$, any ε -equilibrium profile for the continuous-time model is still, when discretized, an ε' -equilibrium in the discrete-time versions of the game, provided the time period is short enough.
+In our view, the problem which arises in the grab-the-dollar game is best seen as a lack of upper semi-continuity, as the time period decreases to zero.
+However, as was also pointed out in [10] in a different context, some kind of lower semi-continuity always holds: given any $\epsilon' > \epsilon > 0$ , any $\epsilon$ -equilibrium profile for the continuous-time model is still, when discretized, an $\epsilon'$ -equilibrium in the discrete-time versions of the game, provided the time period is short enough.